 To monitor this cognitive growth in children born with congenital heart disease (CHD), Children's National established the Cardiac Neurodevelopmental Outcome (CANDO) Program – the only program of its kind in the Washington, D.C., metro region.
 We are a member of the Cardiac Neurodevelopmental Outcome Collaborative (CNOC), an organization that works to determine and implement best practices of neurodevelopmental and psychosocial services for patients with pediatric and congenital heart disease.
 We follow the guidelines put forth by the American Heart Association and the American Academy of Pediatrics, which recommend routine developmental evaluations as part of cardiac follow-up care.

 The Heart-Brain Connection

-Extensive research has demonstrated that children with congenital heart disease (CHD) who are born blue or who need cardiac surgery in their first year of life are at risk for developmental and/or learning difficulties.
+Extensive research has demonstrated that children with congenital heart disease who are born blue or who need cardiac surgery in their first year of life are at risk for developmental and/or learning difficulties.

 Features of our program include:

-- Renowned experts: Our experienced team includes experts in child development, neurology, and neuropsychology who are well-trained in identifying problems and planning treatment programs.Our specialists have undergone specialized training in cardiac neurodevelopment.
+- Renowned experts.
+Our experienced team includes experts in child development, neurology and neuropsychology who are well-trained in identifying problems and planning treatment programs.Our clinicians have specialized experience in working with children with complex cardiac histories.